Tegau Eurfron

-Tegau Eurfron was a legendary Celtic queen of the Early Christian era who was the wife King Caradoc Vreichvras, whose kingdom is disputed but may have been Gwent or one of the Breton kingdoms.
+Tegau Eurfron was a legendary Celtic queen of the Early Christian era who was the wife of King Caradoc Vreichvras, whose kingdom is disputed but may have been Gwent or one of the Breton kingdoms.

 Records

 To the monastic writers of the Middle Ages she was most notable for three things: her cloak (or mantle; one of the Thirteen Treasures of Britain), her loyalty and her seafaring.
 She is described as Caradoc's wife in the French Romances, Livre de Carados (The Book of Caradoc) and Le Manteau Mal Taillé (The Badly Tailored Mantle), short stories dated to the end of the 12th century.